-This will be my 16th year of writing about IR35 and in that time nothing has really changed.
-Uncertainty and confusion still rule the day.
-Even as the Chancellor continues to rattle his IR35 sabre in his 2015 Budget, the truth of the matter is the HMRC have only carried out 542 IR35 investigations in the last 5 years to April 2014 with an average yield of £5.7K per enquiry (HMRC minutes, Feb 2015).
+This will be my 18th year of writing about IR35 and in that time the tax landscape for consulting directors of PSC's has undergone signifcant upheavals and yet one thing remains unchanged.
+Uncertainty and confusion still rules the day about whether many contracts fall within the scope of IR35.
+Even as the HMRC continues to rattle their IR35 sabre, the truth of the matter is the HMRC have still only carried 542 IR35 investigations in the 5 years to April 2014 with an average yield of £5.7K per enquiry (HMRC minutes, Feb 2015).

 The low number of investigations hardly encourages those contractors who work on the fringes of needing to comply with IR35 to change their minds over whether they need to change their approach to IR35.
 They know they face a very low risk of ever having to justify their position on their tax employment status.

 The next development in this long-running saga will be a real game-changer.
 It is a fair bet the Chancellor will make all employers responsible for deciding if IR35 applies to a contact in the next budget.
 At the moment it is only the public sector charged with this responsibility.
 If this happens, most employers will be risk averse and will just go ahead in applying IR35 regardless of whether there is an argument for remaining outside the tax regime.
 They won't wish to run the risk of having to defend their position and end up with an extra tax charge.